rkstu/rkstu/README.md

 I'm an Applied AI Engineer focused on making autonomous systems safe before deployment rather than reacting after failures occur.

+During my master's at NIT Warangal, I studied Vision Transformers for medical imaging and discovered that models achieving 94% accuracy were relying on image artifacts rather than actual disease features.
+This shortcut learning meant they looked successful in testing but would fail on real patients.
+That experience taught me that high performance metrics can hide critical safety failures.

-At DevRev, I observed autonomous agents achieving high task success rates while violating safety constraints in ways traditional monitoring missed.
-This experience shaped my research into detecting unsafe behavior through internal model representations rather than relying solely on outputs.
+At DevRev, I saw this pattern repeat with autonomous agents achieving 95% task success while violating safety constraints that traditional monitoring missed.
+The agents were completing tasks successfully but bypassing the policies meant to keep them safe.
+This observation shaped my current research into detecting unsafe behavior through internal model representations rather than just evaluating outputs.

-My work bridges production AI systems and safety research, investigating why current evaluation methods fail to surface critical safety violations in real-world deployments.
+My work now bridges production AI systems and safety research, investigating why standard evaluation methods consistently fail to surface violations that matter in real-world deployments.

 ## Research Focus